XRAccessibility/xraccessibility.github.io/README.md

  - [Quha Zono](https://www.quha.com/products-2/zono/) - A gyroscopic, head-based mouse designed for people with motor disabilities.

+ - [EarSwitch](https://hackaday.io/project/169110-earswitch-assistive-technology-switch-new-hci) - An ear camera that can pick up ear movement to use as a binary switch or potentially for eye tracking.
+See also [earswitch.co.uk](https://www.earswitch.co.uk/), email Nick@earswitch.co.uk for more information.

 ## Organizations and Articles

  - [Forward for Good](https://www.verizonforwardforgood.com/) - An accelerator sponsored by Verizon focused on economic, environmental, and social advancement.
 Their current cohort is Disability Innovation, intended to help small US-based companies working on accessible technology scale up.
 Applications are open until November 1st.

  - [Accessibility Unlocked](https://www.accessunlocked.games/) - An alliance of disabled, neurodiverse, gender diverse, queer and allies working to change the shape of game development in Australia and New Zealand.

+ - [A Hacker's Guide to XR Accessibility](https://medium.com/@dylan.r.fox/a-hackers-guide-to-xr-accessibility-13a5ba0219c8) - An article for hackathon participants working on immersive technologies.
+Includes guidance on accessibility, open source codebases, and hacking suggestions.

  - [What I Know About: Being Sick at Work](https://blog.bonnieeisenman.com/blog/being-sick-at-work/) - Advice on how to go about discussing accessibility and accommodations in the workplace.

 # User Testing